Everyone loves a great deal.

-Doesn’t seeing that perfect bundle at a reduced price just make you so happy?
-There’s a reason for that!
+Doesn’t seeing the product you want at a reduced price just make you want to click the "add to cart" button?
+There’s a reason for that.

-It lies in psychology and marketing research.
-Which we'll get into…
+It lies in psychology and marketing research, which we'll get to in a bit.

-But the main focus of this article is to teach you the best eCommerce product bundling strategies, and how to use them to increase your store’s income.
+The main focus of this article is to teach you the best ecommerce product bundling strategies, and how to use them to increase your store’s revenue.

-A great salesman has a full tool-belt of psychological tricks to help them sell.
+A great salesperson has a full tool-belt of psychological tricks.
 But guess what?
 You can use a lot of the same tools in eCommerce.

-Specifically, product bundling relies on the customer value perception.
+Product bundling relies on the customer's value perception.

-Value perception is a marketing concept that encompasses a customer’s impression, awareness, and/or consciousness about a company's offerings.
-Generally speaking, most customers will be more inclined to purchase something if they see more value in it.
+Value perception is a marketing concept that encompasses a customer’s impressions, awareness, and consciousness about a company's offerings.
+Generally speaking, most customers will be more inclined to purchase something if they see value in it.
 Simple enough, right?

 The four main types of customer value perception are:

 - Functional value (the solution an offer provides to a customer)